Bushie/CSharpQuizMC/README.md

 # CSharpQuizMC
-Console application written in C# that
-It will have the same navigation as this console app [Dream Team 1992](https://repl.it/@kironroy/DreamTeam1992v2)
+Console application written in C# will be similar to this [Dream Team 1992](https://repl.it/@kironroy/DreamTeam1992v2)